rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/_index.md

 After you enable Global Registry, you can:

-- Use Global Registry as a private registry in Rancher projects.
+- Add the Global Registry as a private registry in Rancher projects.
 For more information, see [how to use registries]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/registries/).
 You would use the Rancher server URL as the domain name when using the private registry.
-- Access the Harbor UI through an endpoint on your Rancher server
-- Pull Docker images from the Global Registry and deploy the workloads in a project
+- Use the private registry to pull Docker images and deploy the workloads in a project
-- Control access to Docker images using Harbor authentication
+- Control access to Docker images using the Harbor UI and Harbor authentication
 - Ensure content trust using Docker Notary (optional)
 - Scan images for vulnerability using Clair (optional)